peterkolski/ofxCMake/README.md

 	- The addOn files are not placed in the addOns itself (but in `of/addons/`).
 It would be better, if each addOn has it's .cmake file already included.
 But this would mean, that the developer deliver it in their source code.

 ## Compatibility
-At the moment (Oct 2016) only Mac OS is fully tested.
+At the moment (Dec 2016) only Mac OS is fully tested.

 The infrastructure for other OS (Linux, Windows) is already set up.

-Tested on MacOS 10.12.2 with cMake 3.2.1 with of 0.9.8
+Tested on MacOS 10.12.2 with cMake 3.2.1 and of 0.9.8